ujichase/orbit/docs/src/commands/get.md

 By default, the code snippets will be displayed in the design unit's native hardware description language.
-To return the code snippets in a particular language, use the `--lang` option.
+To return the code snippets in a particular language, use the `--language` option.
 Valid values are "vhdl", "sv", or "native".

 ## __OPTIONS__